chocolatey/choco-wiki/CommandsInstall.md

 If you want to use the native installer to step through the installer, use `-notSilent` to have chocolatey download the package and installer and bring it up for you.
 Defaults to false.

+###Ignore Dependencies Flag (optional) - 0.9.8.21+
+If you want to install something but ignore all of the dependencies, use `-ignoreDependencies` to force chocolatey to only install the package and not any of it's dependencies

+###ForceX86 Flag (optional) - v0.9.8.22+
+If you want to install the 32 bit version of a package, you can pass `-x86` and chocolatey will ignore the 64 bit url and only use the 32 bit url.
+This only applies on an x64 system when you are installing packages that also have x64 versions.

 ##Examples
 `choco install nunit`